Pravat-21/Data-Versioning-with-DVC-DAGSHUB/README.md

 # **Step-by-step process of versioning data with DVC & DagsHub:**

 - **step-1:**
-    - Suppose we want to do a project. so I assume that we create all the necessary folders & files with help of coockiecutter template and of course created a virtual environment (although it is not mandetory but it's a good practice to do.)
+    - Suppose we want to do a project. so I assume that we create all the necessary folders & files with help of `coockiecutter` template and of course created a virtual environment (although it is not mandetory but it's a good practice to do.)
     - Now assume that we are in that project folder with in virtual environment.

 - **step-2:**
-    - Do a inital commit after initialized with git & DVC.(assuming that dvc is already installed & git it configured.)
+    - Do a inital commit after initialized with `GIT` & `DVC`.(assuming that dvc is already installed & git it configured.)
     - If DVC is not installed then-
         ```
         pip install dvc